 What Is Heroin?

-In light of the current epidemic, it’s important for everyone to know what heroin is.
-It’s been an illegal drug in the United States since 1924.
+Heroin has been an illegal drug in the United States since 1924.
 The drug itself comes from the opium poppy that grows naturally in South America, Asia, and Mexico.
 Like morphine, it comes from the resin of the poppy plant.

-Heroin comes in a few different forms, so people can take it multiple ways.
+Heroin comes in a few different forms.
 The most common form is a white or brown powder.
-In other cases, it’s a black, sticky substance that people refer to as black tar heroin.”
+In other cases, it’s a black, sticky substance that people may refer to as “black tar heroin.”
 Depending on the form, it can be snorted or smoked but the most common way to use it is through injecting the drug directly into the bloodstream.

 The Dangers of Using Heroin